 What Happens During Surgery

 Sometimes, when the veterinarian clamps the tissue to ligate (or tie off) the blood vessels, small bits of ovarian tissue remain in the body after the surgery.
 This tissue can then grow and respond to chemical signals from the brain to produce the hormones that cause the heat cycle.

 How then can the pet actually bleed if the uterus and ovaries have been removed?
 The lining tissue of the remaining vagina can swell and bleed in response to the hormones, simulating a heat cycle.

 Visit the Vet

 Other possible situations could simulate a heat cycle.
 Your pet may have a vaginal or bladder infection.
-Take your pet to its veterinarian for an examination to find out exactly what is causing your pet's behavior.
+Take your pet to the veterinarian for an examination to find out exactly what is causing bleeding or a heat cycle.

 Myths About Spayed Pets

 Despite what you may have heard, it isn't necessary for your pet to go through one heat cycle or have a litter before she is spayed.